 Arlington National CemeteryOn a sunny autumn day in November 1963, America’s love affair with Camelot came to a shattering end.
 Just weeks before his assassination, JFK visited Arlington National Cemetery and, standing atop a hill, said he could spend eternity there.
 Today, he is one of two presidents buried on the 600-acre grounds, an eternal flame placed by his widow Jackie to outshine one of the most notorious moments in U.S. history.
 960 1280

 Chicago’s The Food Film FestivalFood in the theater?!
 The sight may be a notorious no-no to crabby old docents, but at this annual festival, the paired enjoyment of food and film -- from the comfort of a theater seat -- is a must.
 The annual event, now in its third year, invites audience members to actually taste some of the dishes they see before them on the big screen.

 ThanksgivingMmm, mmm, good!
 Perfectly succulent (when baked right), the turkey takes center stage at many holiday tables.
 America cooks up more than 45 million turkeys for Thanksgiving, plus another 22 million come Christmastime, which adds up to a whole lotta post-meal sleepiness.

 The RockettesLet’s go girls!
 Those sky-high kicks, those naughty smiles -- oh, it certainly wouldn’t be a notoriously fun November without the Rockettes.
-During the holiday season, the legendary dance company kicks it into high gear with 5 shows a day, 7 days a week.
+During the holiday season, the legendary dance company kicks it into high gear with five shows a day, seven days a week.
 See the grand show unfold in the Radio City Christmas Spectacular, presented at Radio City Music Hall.
 960 1280

 16 Things to Do in November 16 Photos